 - Opt for virtual co-working spaces – While co-working spaces like Regus, Wework and Astrolabs were great for meeting new people, it’s not an option at present.
 Virtual co-working spaces like Pragli help foster communication and collaboration with peers by setting up encrypted audio and video rooms.

 - Sign up for virtual events – Set aside time every week to spend on learning through webinars and masterclasses and connect with industry recognized mentors.
 It would be great to leave the event organizers and speakers a follow up message sharing how much you loved the webinar to make a formal introduction and add the contact to your professional network.
-There are also many events specifically created for networking, use these opportunities to build a personal connection with people you may meet.
-You could also sign up for virtual events through Eventbrite and Meetup to find smaller communities who share a common interest.

 - Find professional communities on Slack – With many remote teams using Slack to manage relationships, there are many communities with opportunities to connect with and learn from professionals.
 It may be worthwhile to look into Paid slack communities too.